-OK maybe these last three aren’t rather in the same territory, and it might not take an astronomer or quantum physicist to figure out the difference between the various Delonghi bean to cup coffee machines, but the number of options can be perplexing.
+OK maybe these last three aren’t rather in the same territory, and it might not take an astronomer or quantum physicist to figure out the difference between the various Delonghi bean to cup coffee machines, however the number of options can be perplexing.

 Magnifica, Dinamica, Primadonna & Maestosa